 In the interface configuration mode, you can run the service-policy command to apply a policy in the input/output directions of the interface.
-In the global configuration mode, you can run the service-policy command to apply a policy in the input/output directions of all interfaces.

 2.3.2 Priority Labeling and Mapping

 Priorities are used to label the scheduling weights of packets or the priorities of the packets in forwarding.
 Different packet types have different priority types including 802.1P(PRI), IP PRE and DSCP priorities.
 Priority labeling and mapping refer to labeling packet priorities with specified values and mapping the values to corresponding CoS values.